AdobeDocs/commerce-operations.en/help/installation/prerequisites/authentication-keys.md

 ### Manage SSH access token

-To download Adobe Commerce releases using SSH, you must generate a Downloads Access Token.
+To download Adobe Commerce and Magento Open Source releases using SSH, you must generate a Downloads Access Token.
 To generate a token:

 1. Log in to your [magento.com account](https://account.magento.com/customer/account/login).
 1. Click **My Account** at the top of the page.